elastic/elastic-otel-java/docs/configure.md

 ### Elastic distro configuration options

-In addition to general OpenTelemetry SDK configuration options, there are two kinds of configuration options that are only available in the Elastic Distribution for OpenTelemetry Java:
+In addition to general OpenTelemetry SDK configuration options, there are two kinds of configuration options that are only available in EDOT Java:

 * Additional `OTEL_` options that Elastic plans to contribute upstream to the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), but are not yet available in the OpenTelemetry Java agent.
-* `ELASTIC_OTEL_` options that are specific to Elastic and will always live in the Elastic Distribution for OpenTelemetry Java (in other words, it will _not_ be added upstream).
+* `ELASTIC_OTEL_` options that are specific to Elastic and will always live in EDOT Java (in other words, it will _not_ be added upstream).

 <!--
 TO DO:
 List config options instead of linking to the README -->
-Find a list of configuration options that are only available in the Elastic distro in [README](https://github.com/elastic/elastic-otel-java?tab=readme-ov-file#features).
+Find a list of configuration options that are only available in EDOT Java in [README](https://github.com/elastic/elastic-otel-java?tab=readme-ov-file#features).

 <!-- ✅ List auth methods -->
 ## Authentication methods

 When sending data to Elastic, there are two ways you can authenticate: using an APM agent key or using a secret token.
-Both the distro and APM Server must be configured with the same secret token for the request to be accepted.
+Both EDOT Java and APM Server must be configured with the same secret token for the request to be accepted.

 ### Use an APM agent key (API key)